lflage/comp_ling/Assignment_5/README.md

 This code was generated mainly using CLI.
 There are discriptive instructions bellow but you can also check the ```-h```.

-If you want to simply run the bash script to generate the ```Report.txt``` file, the files provided here must be in the same folder as the hw2 folder provided on the original MT Homework.
+To run these files correctly this folders must be on the same folder as the ```hw2``` folder of the original MTClass repository.
+The hw2 folder is in the zip file

-Otherwise you can simply run every command from the CLI.
+A report is provided, but to obtain it give the bash script ```get_report.sh``` the write and run permission.

 The probabilities of french given english are stored as a dict.
 They are saved as file and amount to a size of 247M.